thequietlife/CTI-101/assets/networking fundamentals.md

 ## Networking Fundamentals

+### Summary
+When I type in google.com in a web browser and hit enter.
+The way that the information goes from my web browser and gets communicated to the server at google.
+The OSI model is how it happens (DNS Lookup → TCP Connection (Three Way Handshake) → HTTP Request → Server Response → Rendering of the Web browser page → Displaying the page)

 ### What is the Internet?

 The internet is a network of networks.
 It links billions of devices together all around the globe.